-- §27.2 In the event an available employee is skipped when available overtime is distributed among qualified employees who normally do such work under the supervisor responsible for assigning the overtime involved, the employee skipped shall be allowed to work the next available overtime equivalent to the amount of over-time worked by the employee for whom he or she was skipped.
-The overtime rotational list shall not be used for subsequently available overtime until the skipped employee has had an opportunity to work overtime in the amount equivalent to the amount the employee would have worked had the employee not been skipped. - §27.3 A record of employees who have worked overtime shall be updated on a weekly basis and shall be posted at each work location as defined by mutual agreement at the agency or local level unless such posting is mutually determined to be unnecessary.
-The posting shall include date of overtime worked, name of employee who worked overtime, and the number of hours worked. - §27.4 For the purpose of earning and payment of overtime compensation, an absence charged to sick leave accruals during a workweek shall be treated as follows: - (a) when mandatory overtime is worked, a scheduled absence charged to sick leave accruals is time worked; - (b) when mandatory overtime is worked, an unscheduled absence charged to sick leave accruals is time worked; - (c) when voluntary overtime is worked, a scheduled absence charged to sick leave accruals is time worked; - (d) when voluntary overtime is worked, an unscheduled absence charged to sick leave accruals is not time worked with respect to all hours of voluntary overtime worked up to the amount of absence charged to sick leave accruals in that workweek.
+- §27.1 Available overtime shall first be offered on a rotating basis to qualified employees who normally do such work under the supervisor responsible for assigning the overtime involved in order of seniority.
+If no employee elects to accept the overtime assignment, it shall be assigned on a mandatory basis to employees in reverse order of seniority.
+Procedures for the establishment, publication, maintenance and operation of overtime rosters shall be developed at local labor-management meetings. - §27.2 For the purpose of earning and payment of overtime compensation, an absence charged to sick leave accruals during a workweek shall be treated as follows: - (a) when mandatory overtime is worked, a scheduled absence charged to sick leave accruals is time worked. - (b) when mandatory overtime is worked, an unscheduled absence charged to sick leave accruals is time worked. - (c) when voluntary overtime is worked, a scheduled absence charged to sick leave accruals is time worked. - (d) when voluntary overtime is worked, an unscheduled absence charged to sick leave accruals is not time worked with respect to all hours of voluntary overtime worked up to the amount of absence charged to sick leave accruals in that workweek.